Brake or tail light is not working: repair options and cost

 Replacing one brake or tail light bulb in an average car will cost $10-$55 labor plus the cost of the bulb ($1-$7).
 In some cars it's very easy to do; in others the taillight assembly might need to be removed in order to replace a bulb.
 If you want to replace the bulb yourself, the key is to use the right bulb type and install it properly to avoid electrical issues.

-In some cars, one bulb may be used for two functions; for example, work as a brake light and tail light (double-filament bulb).
-Often one filament fails while the other still works; see this photo of a good and burnt-out double filament bulb
+Some cars, have double-filament bulbs, that are used for two functions; for example, work as a brake light and tail light.
+Often, one filament fails while the other still works; see the photo of a good and burnt-out double filament bulb

 .
-This could cause, for example, one of the brake lights to stop working, while the tail light (of the same bulb) still functions.
+This could cause, for example, a brake light to stop working, while the tail light (of the same bulb) still functions.

 The type of bulb is printed on the bulb.
 The brake/tail light bulb